 Steve became acquainted with Ohio State’s astronomy department and CCAPP in 2004, when the landing of the Spirit and Curiosity rovers on Mars piqued his longstanding interest in the universe.
 In addition to the time he spent learning about black holes, dark matter, and stellar populations, Steve and his wife, Jill Levy, also invested significant charitable donations toward CCAPP’s mission.

-Together, Steve and Jill created and endowed the Dr. Pliny A. and Margaret H. Price Prize in 2009 with a generous gift of $127,000 in honor of Steve’s parents.
+Together, Steve and Jill created and endowed the Dr. Pliny A. and Margaret H. Price Prize, with generous gifts in honor of Steve's parents beginning in 2009.
 Prior to creating the Price Prize, they also funded the renovation of Price Place, a gathering spot with state-of-the-art technology for CCAPP faculty, postdocs, students and visitors to share and discuss ideas.

 Steve was proud of the fact that the Price Prize is unprecedented in the field.
 With his untimely passing in 2014, family and friends gave generously to this one-of-a-kind fund in his memory.
 He would no doubt be elated by this outpouring of support for one of his noble-hearted passions.